Fidelis Care Awards $10,000 to Harlem Mothers Save

 Apr 11, 2022, 08:00 ET

-LONG ISLAND CITY, N.Y., April 11, 2022 /PRNewswire/ -- Fidelis Care has awarded Harlem Mothers Save a $10,000 grant to assist the non-profit organization with community programs that support victims of gun violence and their families in Harlem and surrounding communities.
+LONG ISLAND CITY, N.Y., April 11, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Fidelis Care has awarded Harlem Mothers Save a $10,000 grant to assist the non-profit organization with community programs that support victims of gun violence and their families in Harlem and surrounding communities.

 Harlem Mothers Save and Fidelis Care understand that victim services are vital to the vulnerable and underserved families that live in violence plagued neighborhoods.
 They are committed to providing programs that address the anxiety, depression and other mental health issues that result from violence.